 Latent growth curve modeling is a method for capturing within-person change and between-person differences in within-person change (Grimm, Ram, & Hamagami, 2011).
 The simplest form of a growth model is a linear growth model.
 Here, variability in a set of repeated measures is captured by an intercept (i.e., predicted belongingness at week 1 – i2 in Figure 3) and a slope (i.e., rate of change in belongness over the course of the intervention – s2 in Figure 3).
 These growth parameters are allowed to vary across individuals, capturing the extent to which participants differ in their level of belongingness at week 1 and the rate of change in belongingness over the course of the program.
 By specifying a growth model for the two processes of interest simultaneously, correlation of the growth parameters across process provide information about how the processes relate to one another.
-The cross process correlation of the slopes is of most importance, the correlation of the slopes (i.e., s1 and s2) will provide the degree to which growth in social ties is associated with growth in belongingness.
+The cross-process correlation of the slopes is of most importance, the correlation of the slopes (i.e., s1 and s2) will provide the degree to which growth in social ties is associated with growth in belongingness.

+For both growth models the time scores are fixed at 0, 1, 2, 3, and 4 to define a linear growth model with equidistant time points.
+The zero time score for the slope growth factor at time point one defines the intercept factors as initial status factors.
+The coefficients of the intercept growth factors are fixed at one as part of the growth model parameterization.
+The residuals variances are estimated and allowed to be different across time, and the residuals will not be correlated.
+For the parameterization of the growth model shown in Figure 3, the intercepts of the strength of social network connections and belongingness measure are fixed at zero.
+The means and variances of the intercept growth factors are estimated, and the intercept growth factor covariance is estimated because the intercept growth factors are independent variables.
+The slope growth factors are then correlated.
 From here, I will compare all nine models to determine which relationship type (i.e. inbound/outbound relationships with other mentees, with the primary mentor, or other mentors/staff) is of most importance.
 I will determine which model is most important two ways.
 First, I will compare the Akaike Information Criterion (AIC) values across all nine models.
 The models with the lowest AIC values will be deemed the best fitting models.
 Secondly, I will utilize a series of multiple regression models to determine which predictors explain most of the variance in the outcome of belongingness.
 For this method, nine multiple regression models will be assessed.
 The predictor variables will be the different types of strength of social connections (inbound, outbound, and all) and whom the connections are formed with (mentees, mentors, and staff) and the outcome variable will be belongingness.
 I will then compare the effect sizes of each model (R2) to determine which model explains most of the variance.
 The models with the higher R2 value will be deemed the best models.
 All models will include necessary control variables (i.e. age, sex, ethnicity, SES, and social emotional competencies).

 I cannot assume that the growth of the social network grows at a linear rate.
 Therefore, I will utilize a non-linear growth curve model known as a latent basis growth model as proposed by Grimm, Ram and Hamagami (2011).
 The latent basis growth model is flexibly designed to capture a variety of nonlinear change patterns because it does not have a specific functional form.
 According to Grimm, Ram and Hamgami (2011), a latent basis growth model can be written as: